Is Blood Mixture Or Pure Substance

 Given the complex composition of blood, it is clear that blood is a mixture rather than a pure substance.
 This conclusion is supported by several key observations:

 • Variable Composition: The composition of blood can vary depending on factors such as diet, hydration, health status, and activity level.
-For example, the concentration of glucose in the blood changes after eating, and the number of white blood cells increases during an infection.
+As an example, the concentration of glucose in the blood changes after eating, and the number of white blood cells increases during an infection.

 • Multiple Components: Blood consists of multiple distinct components, each with its own unique properties and functions.
 These components—plasma, red blood cells, white blood cells, and platelets—are physically combined but not chemically bonded.